samuelalecas/samuelalecas/README.md

-🇬🇧 Hello, hello! 👋
+# 🇬🇧 Hello, hello! 👋

-I'm Samuel Alegre, a FullStack apprentice currently working for the Ayuntamiento de Cáceres. 🏛️ Graduated in Design and Digital Creation 🎓, passionate about web development and constantly learning. 💻📚
+I'm **Samuel Alegre**, a FullStack apprentice currently working for the Ayuntamiento de Cáceres. 🏛️ Graduated in Design and Digital Creation 🎓, passionate about web development and constantly learning. 💻📚

-🔧 Technical Skills:
+### 🔧 Technical Skills:

     HTML 💻
     CSS 🎨
     JavaScript 🚀
     Java ☕
     MySQL 🗄️

 📚 Currently in the process of learning React, Angular, and Spring Boot to expand my knowledge and improve my skills. 💪